How to Make a Chocolate Hedgehog Cake

 Mark it with a fork to look like a furry little face.
 Add a cranberry or cherry for the nose and two raisins for eyes.

-You can double the quantity of the mixture and use a larger and smaller bowl to make a parent and baby hedgehogs.
-The photo on the right shows Heidi and baby at my daughter’s fourth birthday party.
+Tip: You can double the quantity of the mixture and use a larger and smaller bowl to make a parent and baby hedgehogs.
+The photo above shows Heidi and baby at my daughter’s fourth birthday party.

 I used Montezuma’s Giant organic chocolate buttons, but you can use any kind you choose.
 Readers in the UK will have no difficulty finding chocolate buttons, but for readers in the USA or Canada it may be more challenging to find these in your supermarket.